fairret: a Framework for Differentiable Fairness Regularization Terms: Fairness in Binary Classification

 Our notation already generalizes to non-binary $S_k$ values; they can simply be filled in for linear-fractional statistics $\gamma \in \Gamma$ as defined in Def.~\ref{def:lf}.
 Fairness as formalized in Def.~\ref{def:notion} can then still be enforced through $\gamma(k; f) = \ogamma(f)$.

-\begin{remark} Partition fairness constraints are derived from the ideal that a set of distinct groups are treated equally, as measured through a statistic.
+\begin{remark} Partition fairness constraints stem from the principle of treating distinct groups equally.
 This does not directly apply for a non-binary $S_k$.
 For example, if there is only one, continuous sensitive variable $(S_0) = \bS$ such as the age of an individual, then we cannot compare $\gamma(0; f)$ to another group's statistics.
 Instead, $\gamma(0; f)$ must be compared to a value independent of $\bS$.

 Enforcing $\gamma(k; f) = \ogamma(f)$ is then a sensible choice, as it satisfies key properties one can expect from a fairness measure.
 First, the constraint is met when $S_k \equiv s$, i.e. when $S_k$ is a deterministic constant.
-Second, it holds if $S_k$ has no linear influence on the nominator and denominator of $\gamma$, i.e.
+Second, it holds if $S_k$ has no linear influence on the numerator and denominator of $\gamma$, i.e.

 For a full derivation of this result, we refer to Appendix~\ref{app:cont}. \end{remark}